junxit/us-congress-bills-110/metadata.md

 - 2007-10-15 — Mr. Peterson (MN) moved to suspend the rules and agree to the resolution.
 - 2007-10-15 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H11504)
 - 2007-10-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H11504)
+- 2007-10-16 — Received in the Senate and referred to the Committee on Agriculture, Nutrition, and Forestry.